Storyflow Logo

 Tana logo

-Best for: Outliner-first thinkers with structural needs.
-Not for: canvas-paradigm users.
+Best for: Outliner-first thinkers with structural and query needs.

 Pricing: Limited beta access.
 From $14/month when generally available.

-Pros: Supertags are powerful, the outliner paradigm scales, the typed structure enables advanced queries.
+Pros: Supertags are powerful, the outliner paradigm scales, typed structure enables advanced queries.

-Cons: Outliner paradigm is different from canvas, smaller community, no public AI integration as of 2026.
+Cons: Outliner paradigm is far from canvas, smaller community, limited public AI as of 2026, beta access friction.

 Roam Research logo